assignments-codex/level-1-assignments/week-7/day-1-breakout-task.md

 #### Goal

-Color Sleuth polish.
-Add progression.
+Extend Color Sleuth with one progression feature.

 #### Steps

-1. Add timer, lives, or increasing difficulty.
+1. Add one feature such as timer, lives, or difficulty ramp.
-2. Update score/round UI to reflect your feature.
+2. Make sure the UI shows the new feature clearly.
-3. Test three rounds end-to-end.
+3. If you finish early, tighten spacing or colors for clarity.